Past Event! Note: this event has already taken place.

 March 2, 2021 at 10:00 AM to 11:30 AM

-Our other CES network, the Jean Monnet Network on EU-Canada Relations, will host a research webinar, “Understanding the Contestation of EU-Canada Trade Policy: Actors in Institutional Context”, which will include presentations by two of our Trade Network scholars, Professor Dirk De Bièvre (University of Antwerp) and Professor Crina Viju-Miljusevic (Carleton University), along with Professor Peter Bursens and Scott Hamilton (University of Antwerp).
+The Jean Monnet Network on EU-Canada Relations will host a research webinar, “Understanding the Contestation of EU-Canada Trade Policy: Actors in Institutional Context”, with presentations by Professors Dirk De Bièvre (University of Antwerp), Scott Hamilton (University of Antwerp) and Professor Crina Viju-Miljusevic (Carleton University).

 “Going it alone: Belgian federalism and Wallonia’s temporary blockage of the EU-Canada bilateral trade agreement in 2016”